Misselling

 Misselling is the deliberate, reckless, or negligent sale of products or services in circumstances where the contract is either misrepresented, or the product or service is unsuitable for the customer's needs.
 For example, selling life insurance to someone who has no dependents is regarded as misselling.
-There is no legal definition of "misselling" in the U.K.
+There is no legal definition of "misselling" in the UK.

 Types

 Various common types of misselling may occur.
 More recently, banks have been at the center of misselling with products such as ISAs and investments.
 Another type of misselling is the one that took place in Cyprus during the period 2003-2010 where over 900 victims were missold foreign currency loans (mainly CHF) to finance the purchase of Cypriot lease holds.